AlexandreDecan/sismic/docs/execution.rst

  - The :py:meth:`~sismic.interpreter.Interpreter.execute_once` (resp. :py:meth:`~sismic.interpreter.Interpreter.execute`)
    method returns an instance of (resp. a list of) :py:class:`sismic.model.MacroStep`.
+ - The :py:func:`~sismic.interpreter.log` function can be used to log all the steps that were processed during the execution of an interpreter.
+This methods takes an interpreter and returns a (dynamic) list of macro steps.
  - The list of active states can be retrieved using :py:attr:`~sismic.interpreter.Interpreter.configuration`.
  - The context of the execution is available using :py:attr:`~sismic.interpreter.Interpreter.context` (see :ref:`code_evaluation`).